 Bask in the Sunshine Vitamin

 Vitamin D is known as the “sunshine vitamin” because it’s produced when your skin is exposed to sunlight.
-It stands to reason vitamin D deficiency is often associated with an indoor lifestyle, especially in winter, with limited sun exposure.
-Low levels of this sunny vitamin have been shown to play a role in Seasonal Affective Disorder (SAD), or the “winter blues.”
-This is probably because vitamin D contributes to the production of, you guessed it, serotonin and dopamine, the compounds that make you feel happy.
+Vitamin D deficiency is often associated with spending more time indoors, especially in winter.
+Low levels of this sunny vitamin have been shown to play a role in the “winter blues” that many people experience with shorter, darker days.
+The connection becomes clear when you realize that vitamin D contributes to the production of, you guessed it, serotonin and dopamine, the compounds that make you feel happy.

 Some good mood vitamin D-rich foods are: